Skip to navigation Skip to content

 • Access the PS screen

-• Select the payment that has been rejected by keying 'R' next to the payment line and press [Enter]
+• Key 'R' next to the rejected payment and press [Enter]

 • The Issue Payment Select (IPPRE) screen will display